dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

   [Testing](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/test-test-test).
 - Add docstrings to document all of your functions [legible-good-code](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/legible-good-code)
 - Write your python code following the PEP8 standard. [legible-good-code](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/legible-good-code)
-- Use spaces instead of tabs in your python code (4 spaces for indentation).
+- Use spaces instead of tabs in your Python code (4 spaces for indentation).

 ---

 # Things not to do

-- Hard-coded paths
+- Hard-coded paths.
 - Require Sudo/root privliges to install your project.
   - You can't anticipate whether or not someone will have root access to the machine they are installing your project on so don't count on it.
 Additionaly, you shouldn't require users to create separate usernames for your project.
 - Use non-standard formats for inputs (stick to *YAML*, *XML*, *JSON*, *CLA* etc).
-  - My one exception to this rule is log files--which you should provide an example of in a README.
+  - My one exception to this rule is log files - which you should provide an example of in a README.
     Otherwise it is easier to just stick with what is already in use.
 - Have random files everywhere -- messy repo.
   - This is confusing, irritating and cancerous to productive enterprise.
   - See [example](# Bad Directory Organization)
 - Commit Data to the repo.
-  - Your repository is for your codebase not the data.
+  - Your repository is for your codebase, not the data.
 Furthermore, your data may be sensitive and need to be protected.
 - Commit Sensitive Information like database passcodes to the GitHub repo.
-  - Always assume that your repo will be public someday on GitHub--for your DSSG project it will be.
+  - Always assume that your repo will be public someday on GitHub - for your DSSG project it will be.
-    Sensitive information also include architecture decisions about your database.
-After sensitive information is pushed to GitHub you cannot remove it completely from the repository.
+    Sensitive information also includes architecture decisions about your database.
+After sensitive information is pushed to GitHub, you cannot remove it completely from the repository.
 - Have code that needs to be operationalized in Jupyter Notebooks.
   - Jupyter notebooks are wonderful for cotaining your analysis, code and figures in a single document, particulary for doing exploratory analysis.
 They are not good for keeping the code you will need for